 The security is regularly checked from out external experts in addition that all inbound internet traffic is monitored for malicious traffic.
-Through membership in the National Cyber Security Agency, the company gets early warnings and prealerts of cases that may affect our systems and software.
+Through membership in the National Cyber Security Agency, the company gets early warnings and pre-alerts of cases that may affect our systems and software.

-The company's Data Protection Officer maps Ice Group's privacy actions through the year, and reports status and any non-compliance items to the management on a regular basis and furthermore report to our board of directors twice yearly.
-Ice Group will also consider an external review in 2021.
-There have been no major security breaches during 2020.
-Three personal data breaches were reported to the Norwegian Data Protection Authority, which closed all three cases without a need for further explanation.
+The company's Data Protection Officer map Ice Group's privacy actions through the year, and reports status and any non-compliance items to the management on a regular basis and furthermore report to our board of directors twice yearly.
+Ice Group will also consider an external review in 2022.

+There have been no major security breaches during 2021.
+Seven personal data breaches were reported to the Norwegian Data Protection Authority, which has closed six of the cases without a need for further explanation.
 Ice Group has taken measures to deal with the vulnerabilities and limit the consequences, as well as to reduce the risk of this happening again.
+The remaining breach has been rectified and the company do not expect this to result in any further actions from the authorities.